Agnes McNeil

 Brief Life History of Agnes

 When Agnes McNeil was born on 22 May 1853, in Glasgow, Lanarkshire, Scotland, United Kingdom, her father, William McNeil, was 27 and her mother, Mary Blackie, was 25.
-She had at least 2 sons and 2 daughters with George Smith.
+She married George Smith on 4 August 1875, in Chicago, Cook, Illinois, United States.
+They were the parents of at least 1 son and 2 daughters.
 She lived in Oak Park, Cook, Illinois, United States for about 10 years and Chicago, Cook, Illinois, United States in 1934.
 She died on 4 July 1934, at the age of 81, and was buried in Chicago, Cook, Illinois, United States.

 Photos and Memories (0)